ML4BM-Lab/Sweetwater/README.md

 # Sweetwater
-Official repository of the data-driven deconvolution approach Sweetwater.

 Single-cell RNA-sequencing (scRNA-seq) stands as a powerful tool for deciphering cellular heterogeneity and exploring gene expression profiles at high resolution.
 However, its high cost renders it impractical for extensive sample cohorts within